JackSzwergold/Writing/memories/Atari 400 Bullshit 3.md

 If I was only given a video game system at the time all could be peaceful and happy.
 But instead—like all of my brother’s “gifts” and interactions—I had to get wrapped up in his bullshit to find any enjoyment in what he gave me.

 In retrospect I should have done with that computer what I did with virtually all of the “gifts” he and his wife gave me over the years: Just not use it, toss it in the closet and throw it out after a few years.

 ***

+Another proud achievement was discovering the early computer magazines of the day and the free programs they published in their pages.

+When I say these programs were “free” and “published in their pages” I am being quite literal: In the early days of computer publishing, small programs would literally be printed on the pages of the magazine and you would have to carefully type them in by hand to get them to work.

+***